Truss ‘willing to be unpopular PM’ with measures targeting economic growth

 Ms Truss confirmed she would be reversing the national insurance hike and axing the planned increase to corporation tax, ahead of Chancellor Kwasi Kwarteng’s mini-budget on Friday.

-The new Tory leader also effectively confirmed a plan to scrap the cap on bankers’ bonuses as she defended measures to swell “the size of the pie” and hit out at those with “vested interests” who will oppose her policies aimed at boosting economic growth.
+The new Tory leader also effectively confirmed a plan to scrap the cap on bankers’ bonuses as she argued she needs to make “difficult decisions” under her gamble to go for growth.

-As she was speaking, US President Joe Biden tweeted criticism of the type of economic policy she was advocating – a day ahead of their meeting at the United Nations summit in New York City.
+But as she was speaking, Joe Biden tweeted criticism of the type of economic policy she was advocating – a day ahead of their meeting at the United Nations summit in New York City.

 “I am sick and tired of trickle-down economics.
-It has never worked,” Mr Biden said.
+It has never worked,” the US President said.

-While the US president’s tweet was surely aimed at a domestic audience, it clearly underlined the differences between the two leaders’ stances just as Ms Truss says she wants to foster closer ties with international allies.
+While his criticism was surely for a domestic audience, it underlined the differences between the two leaders’ stances just as Ms Truss says she wants to foster closer ties with international allies.

-The Prime Minister was asked in an interview with Sky News on the 102nd-floor observatory of the Empire State Building if she is prepared to be unpopular.
+Ms Truss was asked during a round of broadcast interviews on the 102nd-floor observatory of the Empire State Building if she is prepared to be unpopular.

 “What is important to me is we grow the British economy because that’s what will ultimately deliver higher wages, more investment in towns and cities across the country.
 That’s what will ultimately deliver more money to people’s pockets.